deadlyvipers/dojo_rules/introduction.md

 Hi, this is an introduction!
-My favorite Code School path is the Git one
+My favorite Code School path is JavaScript